lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

 ..  container:: justify

     At the end of the deformation, one can visualize the broken material using VMD.
-    Notice the different charge of the atoms located near the interface, compared to the atoms located in the bulk of the material.
+    Notice the different charge values of the atoms located near the vacuum interfaces, compared to the atoms located in the bulk of the material.

 .. figure:: ../figures/level3/reactive-silicon-dioxide/deformed-light.png
     :alt: Deformed amorphous silica colored by charges using VMD